 Abbreviation for Single Minute Exchange of Dies, which is a process of reducing changeover (setup) time by classifying elements as internal or external to a machine’s operating time and then converting the internal elements so they can be done externally (while the machine continues to operate).
 The goal is to reduce the setup time from hours down to less than 10 minutes (9 minutes or less, thus the single minute concept).
 Although not every setup can literally be completed in single-digit minutes, this is the goal, and it can be achieved in a high percentage of cases.

-The key is to move as many setup tasks from internal setup to external setup, then reduce the time needed to complete the internal tasks.
+The key to success is to move as many setup tasks from internal setup to external setup, then reduce the time needed to complete the internal tasks.

 Internal setup – can only be performed when the machine is down